Spotlight shines on London for fashion talent, digital outreach

 Topshop's show will also be open to the public, instead of just the fashion press and buyers.

-"The philosophy of Topshop has always been to democratise fashion," Sheena Sauvaire, the company's Global Director of Marketing & Communications, told Reuters.
+"The philosophy of Topshop has always been to democratize fashion," Sheena Sauvaire, the company's Global Director of Marketing & Communications, told Reuters.

 "Not only is it brands like us that are opening up the fashion world but technology is giving access to everyone.
 We're allowing everyone to get involved and have some fun," she said.